 Skip to main content

 The medical arena, like society at large, is permeated with self-interest.
-This reality makes me very skeptical that comparative effectiveness research, which I support, will get airborne.
-In medicine, every heath care reform, new medicine, new medical device or revised medical guideline is at some constituency’s expense.
-Recognizing and dismantling conflicts of interests is one of our greatest challenges and threats.
+In medicine, every health care reform measure, new medicine, new medical device or revised medical practice guideline is at some constituency’s expense.
+Recognizing and dismantling conflicts of interests is one of medicine's greatest challenges and threats.
+It does not seem that all players in the medical arena prioritize the greater good and make patients' interests paramount.

-When I was a gastroenterology fellow over 20 years, our department was active in new technologies to crush and dissolve gallstones and stones that had wandered from the gallbladder into the liver pipes.
+When I was a gastroenterology (GI) fellow decades ago, our GI department was active in new technologies to crush and dissolve gallstones and stones that had wandered from the gallbladder into the liver pipes.
 Millions of dollars of R & D were spent and the procedures were done in specialized centers in the U.S and abroad.
 The treatments were cumbersome and only modestly effective, but the treatments continued year after year.
 Then, laparoscopic cholecystectomy arrived, a new operation that could remove gallbladders with much less pain and recovery time.
 At that moment, the gallstone dissolving business dissolved.
 As endoscopic techniques improved, gastroenterologists could safely and easily remove stones from the liver pipes, which became the preferred method for accomplishing this objective.
-These outcomes served the public good, but this is not always the case. .
+These outcomes served the public good, which should be our north star.

 New medical developments are often pursued for both marketing and medical reasons.
-Large medical institutions will spend mightily for the latest high-tech robotic laser shooting burger-flipping tumor ray gun, even if (especially if) the competitor across the street already has one.
-Here in Cleveland, I suspect we have a mind numbing duplication of medical services in a very tight geographic reason.
-Since availability correlates with usage, I surmise that we are a model of overtesting and overtreatment.
-I am not assigning blame.
+Large medical institutions will spend mightily for the latest high-tech futuristic anti-tumor ray gun, especially if the competitor across the street already has one.
+Does this really serve the greater good?
+Here in Cleveland, I suspect we have mind numbing duplications of medical services in a very tight geographic region.
+Since availability correlates with usage, I surmise that we are a laboratory of overtesting and overtreatment.
+I am not assigning blame here.
 Indeed, I need to be reeducated as much as anyone since we all practice medicine in a culture of excess.

-The prism that should be used to view new medical development is if it serves the greater good.
-Many folks, however, define the greater good to be any outcome that coincides with their own parochial concerns.
-Conversely, if a particularly group is threatened by a medical advance, then it will be alleged that the greater good will surely suffer.
+In general, the prism that should be used to view new medical developments is if it serves the greater good.
+(Of course, there are always exceptions such as rare diseases which may deserve dedicated attention and resources.)
+Many folks, however, narrowly define the greater good to be an outcome that happens to coincides with their own parochial interests.
+Conversely, if a particularly group or organization is threatened by a medical advance, then they might allege that the greater good is actually at risk!

 • Cost